IFOnlyC/jsLearning/README.md

 ### This is a repository for JavaScript learning

-### All starter codes are downloaded from the Udemy platform
+### All starter codes are downloaded from the course material on Udemy